 Can You Use Ring Doorbell Without WiFi?

-A Ring Doorbell requires WiFi to see video, use two-way talk, receive notifications, alerts and updates.
+A Ring Doorbell requires WiFi to see the video, use two-way talk, and receive notifications, alerts, and updates.
 You can’t use a Ring Doorbell without both WiFi and a stable internet connection.
-Ring Video Doorbell model 1, 2, 3, and 4 are 100% wireless and powered by battery.
-They connect to your smart phone, tablet or computer via WiFi.
+Ring Video Doorbell models 1, 2, 3, and 4 are 100% wireless and powered by a battery.
+They connect to your smartphone, tablet, or computer via WiFi.
 Ring Doorbell Pro and Ring Doorbell Elite are hardwired and use an Ethernet cable for power and internet, but they still communicate with your wireless devices using WiFi.
-So even though internet is provided to them via the Ethernet cable, you still need WiFi to control them with a smartphone.
+So even though the internet is provided to them via the Ethernet cable, you still need WiFi to control them with a smartphone.

-There’s a difference between internet and WiFi.
+There’s a difference between the internet and WiFi.
 Your internet service provides access to the internet by connecting a computer to a modem.
 But it’s not wireless.
-To make your internet signal wireless you need a router.
+To make your internet signal wireless, you need a router.
 The internet signal broadcast by your router is called WiFi.
-This is how devices like smartphones, video game systems, TVs and video doorbells work wirelessly.
+This is how devices like smartphones, video game systems, TVs, and video doorbells work wirelessly.
 They connect to the home’s internet service by using WiFi.
-So in addition to your internet service and a modem, you also need a router to create a WiFi signal.
+So, in addition to your internet service and a modem, you also need a router to create a WiFi signal.

-So can you use a Ring Doorbell without WiFi?
-No, Ring Video Doorbells require both internet and WiFi to communicate with your smartphone, PC, tablet and other devices.
-However there is one exception.
-You can use a wireless hotspot to substitute for WiFi and temporarily access your Ring Devices.
+So, can you use a Ring Doorbell without WiFi?
+No, Ring Video Doorbells require both internet and WiFi to communicate with your smartphone, PC, tablet, and other devices.
+However, there is one exception, you can use a mobile hotspot to temporarily access your Ring Devices.

-A Ring Doorbell requires WiFi to see video, use two-way talk, receive notifications, alerts and updates.
+A Ring Doorbell does not work without WiFi.
+It requires WiFi to see video, use two-way talk, and receive notifications, alerts, and updates.
 You can’t use video doorbells without both WiFi and a stable internet connection.
+If the blue light is spinning, it means the Ring is trying to connect to WiFi.

-Ring Video Doorbell model 1, 2, 3, and 4 are 100% wireless, are powered by battery, and connect to your smart phone, tablet or computer via WiFi.
+Ring Video Doorbell models 1, 2, 3, and 4 are 100% wireless, are powered by battery, and connect to your smartphone, tablet, or computer via WiFi.
 Ring Doorbell Pro and Ring Doorbell Elite are hardwired and use an Ethernet cable for power and internet, but they still communicate with your devices using WiFi.

 Internet service and WiFi are two different things.
 WiFi is simply your internet service turned into a wireless signal by a router.
-This makes it possible for wireless devices like a smartphone, TV, video game system or doorbell to access the internet wirelessly and talk to each other.
+This makes it possible for wireless devices like a smartphone, TVs, video game systems or doorbells to access the internet wirelessly and talk to each other.

-When a Ring Doorbell sends a video feed, alerts and notifications to your phone, it does it by connecting to the internet with WiFi.
+When a Ring Doorbell sends a live stream video feed, alerts, and notifications to your phone, it does it by connecting to the internet with WiFi.

 Ring Doorbell 1 | Ring Doorbell 2 | Ring Doorbell 3 | Ring Doorbell Pro | Ring Doorbell Elite | |